TiKevin83/VSCodeWebSandbox/README.md

 run "gulp"

-Now the /dist directory should contain the initial example output
+Now you should have a production ready "dist" directory

-## Using the templates
+## Using the environment

-F1: "Tasks: run task"
+To make a new page, follow the example index.pug to start from an included layout and place it in "src/html/pages" or a further subdirectory if you want that structure to flow to "dist" for production.
+SASS and Typescript files intended for output sit directly under "src/css" and "src/js" respectively.

-gulp: watch
+run "gulp watch" and open "dist/index.html" with live server.

-Now gulp is watching the src directory for changes.
-Open dist/index.html with live server.
+Edits to the Pug, SASS, and TypeScript files in "src" are seen by "gulp watch" which then triggers any relevant gulp tasks.
+Live Server sees the resulting changes to the "dist" directory and reloads the browser.

-Edits to /src files in Pug, SCSS, and TypeScript are immediately compiled and minified with Gulp, Live Server sees the changes and reloads the page automatically
+See something in the output you don't like?
+The gulp tasks are set up to generate sourcemaps for CSS and JS, so you can follow the chain back and see where a rule or script in your output came from (sadly HTML sourcemaps don't appear to be a thing).